-Development solutions in crisis and fragile settings are tailored to each context and are applicable to regions, programme countries or subnational areas within countries.
+i.
+Break the Cycle of Fragility: Transform Protracted and Fragile Contexts ii.
+Get Ahead of the Crisis Curve: Anticipate and Prevent Crisis iii.Invest in Hope - From Jobs to Justice: Sustain Development Throughout Crisis Development solutions in crisis and fragile settings are tailored to each context and are applicable to regions, programme countries, or subnational areas within countries.
 Our programmatic contexts can often include overlapping elements of all three sets of solutions in the same locales, so they are not mutually exclusive.
-Depending on the context, UNDP country offices adopt various approaches - stabilization, area-based development, governance-based engagement, resilience programmes - often combining several of the proposed interventions in this Offer.
-These programmatic approaches form part of integrated country programme portfolios bringing the different components together.
+Depending on the context, UNDP country offices adopt various approaches - stabilization approaches, area-based development, governance-based engagements, resilience programmes - often combining several of the proposed interventions in this offer, and these programmatic approaches form part of integrated country programme portfolios bringing the different components together.

 UNDP's Strategic Plan 2022-2025 forms the backbone of this Crisis Offer, its guiding principles and approaches.
-The Strategic Plan's Six Signature Solutions - o poverty, governance, resilience, environment, energy, and gender - represent the breadth of UNDP's development mandate and are fully applicable in fragile and crisis contexts.
-Likewise, key corporate enablers for success and scalability include i) strategic innovation, ii) digital technology, iii) innovative development finance, and iv) partnerships.
+The Strategic Plan is supporting countries towards three directions of change: structural transformation, leaving no-one behind, and building resilience; through six signature solutions: poverty and inequality, governance, resilience, environment, energy, gender equality.
+Likewise, key corporate enablers for success and scalability include i) strategic innovation, ii) digitization, iii) innovative development finance, and iv) partnerships.
+The breadth of UNDP's development mandate is fully applicable in fragile and crisis contexts.